-citizenry chooses a representative, who will then select the tariff level vis à vis the rest of the world in the third stage of the game.
+We model the choice of the trade policy regime as a four-stage game.
+In the first stage, each potential member country votes to decide whether a non-discriminatory MFN trade policy, a free trade area or a customs union will be implemented.
+In the second stage, the citizenry chooses a representative, who will then select the tariff level vis à vis the rest of the world in the third stage of the game.
 The emerging trade policy is non-discriminatory under the MFN regime.
-If instead a preferential agreement is in place, free trade will prevail between members countries, while external tariffs will be coordinated or not, depending on the type of the agreement.
-In the fourth stage, firms compete in quantities, taking as given the trade policy that has been set in the third stage.
+If instead a preferential agreement is in place, free trade will prevail between members countries.
+External tariffs will be coordinated if a customs union is formed,6 whereas each member will set trade policy autonomously if a free trade area has been established.7 In the fourth stage, firms compete in quantities, taking as given the trade policy that has been set in the third stage.